Why should you opt for an MBA in Canada?

 The average salary of an MBA graduate in Canada is C$81K

 One unique element to the Canadian jobs market is SMEs (small and medium-sized enterprises).
-These are the huge recruiters of business school talent.
-According to the Business Development Bank of Canada, SMEs comprise of 99.8 percent of all businesses in the country, and they also employ 69.7 percent of private sector workers.
+According to the Business Development Bank of Canada, SMEs comprise of 99.8 percent of all businesses in the country, and they also employ 69.7 percent of private-sector workers.
 SMEs in this country create around 100,000 jobs each year.
-The organisations are responsible for more than three-quarters of all jobs created in the private sector.
+The organizations are responsible for more than three-quarters of all jobs created in the private sector.

 Apart from the tech industry and SMEs, traditional employers of MBAs include financial services firms and consulting companies which are considered to be big recruiters of Canada.
 For instance, of the most recent MBA class at York University’s Schulich School of Business, the two largest groups of graduates went into finance or consulting, 21 and 20 percent of the total group, respectively.